I welcome thoughtful inquiries from prospective postdocs, graduate students, and interns interested in joining the lab.

 Smithsonian funding

-Potential sources of Smithsonian funding for additional postdocs in the lab are the competitively awarded Smithsonian postdoctoral fellowships, including the GEO-TREES postdoctoral fellowship program (deadline 21 January 2026), STRI’s 3-year Coates and Tupper postdoctoral fellowships (deadline June 15), the standard 1-year Smithsonian postdoctoral fellowships (deadline October 15), which can be extended to two years by a Secretary’s Distinguished Research Fellowship, and others.
+Potential sources of Smithsonian funding for postdocs in the lab are the competitively awarded Smithsonian postdoctoral fellowships, including STRI’s 3-year Coates and Tupper postdoctoral fellowships (deadline June 15), the standard 1-year Smithsonian postdoctoral fellowships (deadline October 15), which can be extended to two years by a Secretary’s Distinguished Research Fellowship, the GEO-TREES postdoctoral fellowship program (prior deadline 21 January 2026, another round forthcoming),and others.
 These fellowships are intended to support postdoctoral scholars working on projects of their own design, projects described in the fellowship proposals.
-Prospective applicants need to identify a Smithsonian staff scientist who could serve as an advisor (and potentially one or more coadvisors as well), and are encouraged to contact those scientists well in advance of the deadlines to discuss their interests and receive feedback on their ideas.
+Prospective applicants need to identify a Smithsonian staff scientist who could serve as an advisor (and potentially one or more co-advisors as well), and are encouraged to contact those scientists well in advance of the deadlines to discuss their interests and receive feedback on their ideas.
 I welcome such inquiries.

 Non-Smithsonian funding